SciML/SciMLBook/course/index.md

 ## Syllabus

-**Pre-recorded online lectures are available to compliment the lecture notes**
+**Pre-recorded online lectures are available to complement the lecture notes**

 **Prerequisites**: While this course will be mixing ideas from high performance computing, numerical analysis, and machine learning, no one in the course is